Table of Contents

 More advanced or resistant cases of athlete's foot may require a course of an oral (pill) antifungal like terbinafine (Lamisil), itraconazole (Sporanox), or fluconazole (Diflucan).
 Laboratory blood tests to make sure there is no liver disease may be required before taking these pills.

-Topical corticosteroid creams can act as a fertilizer for fungus and may actually worsen fungal skin infections.
+Topical corticosteroid creams are used to treat non-fungal athlete's foot but can act as a fertilizer for fungus and may actually encourage the spread of the infection.
 These topical steroid medications have no role in treating fungal foot infections.